ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 1. Leadership skills, being technical or not technical
 1. System Design and Architecture skills,
-1. Developer skills, which you may already have
+1. Developer skills, which you may already have.

 ## Architecture